-Prior to his election as Master of Lexington Lodge No. 1 in 1820, there are no records to indicate that he ever served the Lodge in any other capacity.
+Prior to his election as Master of Lexington Lodge No. 1 in 1820, Lodge Records indicate that the only other office that he ever held was that of Junior Warden.
 His election to serve as Master in the first half of 1820 (six-month terms being then the norm) is problematic.
 While no Masonic records may exist to describe his service as Master, we know from Congressional records that he was in Washington, D. C. from December 1819 until at least the end of March 1820.
 During that period of time, the U. S. House of Representatives was debating the Missouri Compromise legislation, and Clay, as Speaker of the House, was engaged constantly in the legislative process.